sosingh1226/makeYourTeam/README.md

+# Make Your Team

+In this assignment I was tasked to display my team members based on their roles.
+All the info is to be input by the user and displayed in the well formatted browser.

+# My Challenges

+To be able to link all the JS files and integrate into one single file (app.js).
+To be able to push all the input info into the html file to display.

+# Bonus Task
+Added this project in my Portfolio (https://sosingh1226.github.io/portfolio_atwork/portfolio.html)

+THANK YOU!

 # Unit 10 OOP Homework: Template Engine - Employee Summary

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 Oftentimes, *how* we design our code is just as important as the code itself.
 In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.